-"I am the wind on the sea;

-I am the wave of the sea;

-I am the bull of seven battles;

-I am the eagle on the rock;

-I am a flash from the sun;

-I am the most beautiful of plants;

-I am a strong wild boar;

-I am a salmon in the water;

-I am a lake in the plain;

-I am the word of knowledge;

-I am the head of the spear in battle;

-I am the god that puts fire in the head;

-Who spreads light in the gathering on the hills?
+"I am the wind on the sea; I am the wave of the sea; I am the bull of seven battles; I am the eagle on the rock; I am a flash from the sun; I am the most beautiful of plants; I am the most beautiful of plants; I am a strong wild boar; I am a salmon in the water; I am a salmon in the water; I am a lake in the plain; I am the word of knowledge; I am the head of the spear in battle; I am the god that puts fire in the head; Who spreads light in the gathering on the hills?
 Who can tell the ages of the moon?

-Who can tell the place where the sun rests?"
+Who can tell the place where the sun rests?" gods and fighting men

-Chapter II - The Battle Of Tailltin
+Chapter II -- The Battle Of Tailltin